-- 1. The Mona Academy of Sport consists of four units:

-- Sports and Exercise Medicine

-- Academic Programmes and Activities

-- Athletic Development and Training (ADT)

-- Outreach and Sports Marketing

-- 2. The Mona Academy of Sport offers BSc. degrees in the following areas:

-- Sport Coaching (Special)

-- Sport Kinetics (Special)

-- 3. Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.

-- Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
-See Course Offering information on pages 91 - 93.
+- 1. The Mona Academy of Sport consists of four units: - Sports and Exercise Medicine - Academic Programmes and Activities - Athletic Development and Training (ADT) - Outreach and Sports Marketing - 2.
+The Mona Academy of Sport offers BSc. degrees in the following areas: - Sport Coaching (Special) - Sport Kinetics (Special) - 3.
+Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
+See Course Offering information on pages 103 - 105. - Students who are not exempt from the foreign language requirement (see page 24) must take any Level 1 foreign language course or sign language to replace FOUN 1201: Science, Medicine and Technology in Society. - Students exempt from the foreign language requirement (see page 24) should complete all three Foundation Courses, which are, FOUN1014 or FOUN1019, FOUN1101 and FOUN1201.

-5. Anti-Requisites
+7. Anti-Requisites

 Anti-requisites are courses that cannot be taken together for credit.
-See list on page 130.
+See list on page 139.

-Note: Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses), respectively, in an academic year.
+Full-time and part-time students may register for a maximum of 30 credits (10 courses) and 18 credits (6 courses), respectively, in an academic year.
 See Full-time and Part-time Regulations in Part III of this Handbook.